Volatility forecasting with machine learning and intraday commonality: Methodology

 \subsubsection{Multilayer perceptron (MLP)}

-Another non-linear method is the neural network (NN), which has become increasingly popular for machine learning problems, e.g. in computer vision and natural language processing, due to the flexibility to learn complex interactions.
-However, NNs also suffer from many problems, such as the lack of robustness, transparency, and interpretability, over-parameterization, etc.
+{Another non-linear method is the neural network (NN), which has become increasingly popular for machine learning problems, e.g. in computer vision and natural language processing, due to its flexibility to learn complex interactions. \citet{hill1996neural} and \citet{zhang2003time} suggest that NN is a promising non-linear alternative to the traditional linear methods in time series forecasting.
+We introduce two commonly-implemented NNs in the following sections.}